 Signs & Symptoms

-The signs and symptoms might come on suddenly, but they may also develop over time.
-Regardless of the speed at which Peyronie’s disease symptoms are noticed, the most common include:
+The symptoms that men with Peyronie’s disease may notice can develop quickly or slowly over time.
+Regardless of the speed at which Peyronie’s disease symptoms develop, the most common include:

 - Scar Tissue Build-Up: A man may notice hard lumps or bands of tissue under the skin of his penis.

-- Significant Penis Bend: Men with Peyronie’s observe their penis taking on an unnatural and severe curve or bend, with, or without, an erection.
+- Significant Penis Bend: A major symptom of Peyronie’s is penile curvature in any direction, defined by an unnatural and severe curve or bend, with or without an erection.

-- Erectile Dysfunction: A man with Peyronie’s may experience problems getting, or maintaining, an erection.
+- Erectile Dysfunction: Otherwise healthy men with Peyronie’s may experience problems getting or maintaining an erection.

 What Causes Peyronie’s Disease?

-Unfortunately, the exact Peyronie’s disease cause is still unknown.
-However, it is frequently brought on by some sort of trauma.
-When a normal penis becomes aroused, blood rushes in and fills its chambers.
+Unfortunately, the exact Peyronie’s disease cause is still unknown, however, it frequently accompanies physical trauma.
+When a normal penis becomes aroused, blood rushes in and fills its chambers causing it to become erect.
 The elastic tissue alongside these chambers acts as a protective sheath and allows for a full erection.
 When the sheath becomes damaged due to trauma, hard scar tissue called plaque – essentially a buildup of collagen – forms and causes inelasticity.
 Without the required flexibility, the penis creates a curvature, or bend.
 Generally, Peyronie’s disease causes are brought about by things like:

 If a man hits his penis very hard, or bends it because of an accident, it can cause an acute injury.
-Likewise, vigorous sexual activity, and bending of the penis during penetration, or by his partner’s pubic bone, are common causes.
-He may, or may not, realize he’s hurt himself immediately as the pain may go away quickly.
+Likewise, vigorous sexual activity, and bending of the penis during penetration, or by his partner’s pubic bone, are also common causes.
+He may or may not realize he’s hurt himself immediately as the pain can diminish quickly.

 Chronic & Repeated Injury:

 Certain athletic activities, such as bicycling or horseback riding for long periods, can cause repeated injury to a man’s penis.
-Since they involve a great deal of sitting, pressure, and jolts to the groin area, they can cause Peyronie’s to develop over time.
-As with an acute injury, the man may not realize the damage until symptoms appear.
+Since they involve a great deal of sitting, pressure, and jolts to the groin area, that can cause Peyronie’s to develop over time.
+As with any acute injury, the man may not realize the damage until symptoms appear.

 Some experts believe that autoimmune diseases that affect connective tissues may lead to Peyronie’s disease.
 If the immune system attacks cells inside the penis, it can lead to inflammation, scarring, and severe curvature.

 Men who have close relatives with Peyronie’s disease may also be at risk for developing it themselves.
-While it may be an uncomfortable conversation to have, it’s wise to ask your father, brother, uncle, and grandfather if they also experience a painful curvature of the penis.
-This information can help both you and your doctor manage the disease more easily.
+Although an uncomfortable topic to bring up, understanding your family’s health and history can help both you and your doctor manage the disease more easily.

 Sexual performance naturally declines as a man ages with changes in hormonal levels and elasticity of penile tissue.
 The inclination towards Peyronie’s also increases, affecting men who are over the age of 55, more often than their younger counterparts.
 If he smokes, consumes alcohol, ingests certain drugs, has had prostate surgery, or other health issues are present, a man’s risk is even greater as he ages.